-Most of us buys computers, gaming consoles, laptops, servers or any device with storage options and we all notice HDD and SSD terms most of the time.
+Most of us buy computers, gaming consoles, laptops, servers or any device with storage options and we all notice HDD and SSD terms most of the time.
 What are they?
 Which one is better?
-Lets check them out in detail.
+Let’s check them out in detail.

 Hard Disk Drive (HDD) and Solid State Drive (SSD) both are the most used storage hardware units and being utilized from our home to industrial data centers.
 Both HDD and SSD has its own advantages and disadvantages.

-If you have a made a decision to buy a storage unit for your system and still in doubt then read ahead major reasons to use HDD and SSD.
+If you have made a decision to buy a storage unit and still in doubt then read ahead major reasons to use HDD and SSD.

 Go with HDD if you…

 - are in tight budget and what plenty of storage.